peroper/GlobalForester-API/README.md

 ### 6. Run Scripts

-* Enter your client ID and client secret in _utils.py_.
+1. Enter your client ID and client secret in _utils.py_.
 Contact support if you don't have a client ID and client secret and API access is included in your Global Forester subscription. https://www.globalforester.com/manual#errors-and-support
-* Run any desired script with
+2. Run any desired script with:
 ```shell
  python3 name_of_script.py
  ```